 This website is newly developed, and it is updating constantly by Greek Cruise's Port Members.

 Syros is an island within the Cyclades complex.
-Its capital is city of Ermoupolis, which is also the administrative center of the Prefecture of Cyclades.
+Its capital is city of Hermoupolis, which is also the administrative center of the Prefecture of Cyclades.
 It used to be the maritime, industrial and cultural center of the New Greek state.

 The harmonious coexistence of different cultures, social classes, faiths, architectural styles, landscapes, melodies, flavors that eventually make up an island like no other.
 A “unique” island !!!

 Syros is a beautiful island, a gem in the Aegean Sea, a beautiful blend of a historical past and a vibrant present.
-Cruise guests can wander the city of Ermoupolis, experience the magic of the island and admire the rare beauty that combine neoclassical and Cycladic architecture.
+Cruise guests can wander the city of Hermoupolis, experience the magic of the island and admire the rare beauty that combine neoclassical and Cycladic architecture.
 Visitors are lured by the clear blue waters, the beautiful sandy beaches, the culture and the extreme scenery and they share unforgettable experiences throughout the year either in summertime or winter.

 The Town Hall, Hermoupolis.
-The Town Hall of Ermoupolis on Miaouli square is one of the largest and most impressive Town Halls in Greece.
+The Town Hall of Hermoupolis on Miaouli square is one of the largest and most impressive Town Halls in Greece.
 Built in 1876 under the supervision of Ernst Ziller, this unique building is inspired by three different architectural styles.
 The Tuscan style featured on the 1st floor with the imposing staircase of 15.5 meters width, the Ionic style found on the 2nd floor and the Corinthian that can be observed in the towers.
 The Town Hall also features a marble pediment dedicated to D. Bafiadakis.
 Other noteworthy elements of the Town Hall are the hanging ladder at the entrance, the bust of D. Bafiadakis, the boardroom and the portraits of former mayors.
 The Town Hall now houses the courts, the land registry, the Archaeological Museum and various other public bodies and municipal services.

 Historic Theatre Apollon.
 It constitutes an emblem of the island’s cultural heritage.
 Created in 1864 by the Italian architect Pietro Sampo who was inspired by 4 stunning Italian standards including the Scala di Milano, the theater Apollon adorns the heart of the capital to this day.
 It hosts some of the most important cultural events, operas and amazing theatrical works from local and international theatrical troupes.
 The Apollon Theater also houses the Theater Museum known as “the memory place” which was founded in 2002 and hosts findings from local and other artists who played an important role in the history of this monumental theater, a theater being the ultimate alternative for entertainment and unrivaled amusement on the island.

 Tsiropina Mansion.
 Villa Tsiropina is a true artwork curated by an architect from Burgundy.
 A stunning Villa in Poseidonia with reception areas, lounges, dining rooms, fireplaces, bedrooms, storage rooms, kitchen areas and unique frescoes.
 The Villa is embraced by fragrant gardens and some auxiliary buildings that were mostly used for the parking of wagons at the time.
-Today, Villa Tsiropina is a cultural multi-space that houses several municipal services of Syros-Ermoupolis while occasionally is hosting exhibitions, theatre performances, lectures, conferences and other cultural events.
+Today, Villa Tsiropina is a cultural multi-space that houses several municipal services of Syros-Hermoupolis while occasionally is hosting exhibitions, theatre performances, lectures, conferences and other cultural events.

 Vaporia neighborhood, Hermoupolis.
 The upper class families of the past built in this neighborhood some unique high-ceiling mansions by the sea, with striking paintings, woodcut doors, marble balconies, wooden floors and unparalleled details.
 Since the 19th century the district’s been named after this incredible boat-habitats known as Vaporia that seem to hover above the rocks and continues to be renowned as the most prestigious district in the eastern part of Syros.
 This is a beautiful and picturesque area with a small beach called “stars” suitable for swimming and relaxation in the summertime.